Getting to Know Your Neighborhood: Inman Square

 1343 Cambridge St.

 Part sewing studio, part fabric and yarn shop, gather here bills itself as “Cambridge’s only stitch lounge.”
 The knowledgeable staff will help even the most inexperienced crafter make something unique.
 The store offers workshops in DIY crafts, sewing, knitting, and more, and stocks patterns and kits, books and magazines, tools, even sewing machines.
 Find information about classes here.
 In-house sewing machine service is also available.

 This award-winning, artist-run performance space and music venue is known for its avant-garde music and art.
 Visitors can take in performances while socializing with other art-lovers and sipping on wine, hard cider, beer, or soft drinks.
 Concertgoers love it for its quaint, intimate setting and beautiful acoustics.
 Typically featuring jazz groups, it has also hosted artists like Arcade Fire.
 Check out the calendar for upcoming events.
 Also offered are piano lessons and classes in baby music and yoga.

 1357 Cambridge St.

-Located in the oldest wooden mercantile building in Cambridge, the Druid is a popular neighborhood Irish bar that offers good beer, and by Irish pub standards, even better food.
-Regional brews such as Berkshire Steel Rail Pale Ale and Long Trail Double Pack taste great with the bar’s hearty food, but of course there’s always Guinness.
+The Druid, in the oldest wooden mercantile building in Cambridge, is a popular neighborhood Irish bar that offers good beer, and by Irish pub standards, even better food.
+Regional brews, from the likes of Berkshire and Long Trail, taste great with the bar’s hearty food—but of course, there’s always Guinness.
 Try the shepherd’s pie, the homemade veggie burger with fries, or the fish and chips.
-Live Irish music, sessions-style (no stage, players gathering in a corner), is performed every Tuesday night and Saturday afternoon, and a traditional Irish brunch is served on Sunday.
+Live Irish music, sessions-style (no stage, players gathering in a corner), is performed Wednesday and Saturday nights and Sunday afternoons, and a traditional Irish brunch is served on Sunday.

 1369 Coffee House